 I am happy to report that the national intervention team, working closely with the relevant departments, has helped stabilize the provincial finances.
 The budget being tabled today signals a clear path to sustainability.
 A credible plan has been put in place to address the problems of accruals and the accumulated unauthorized expenditure.
-In addition, the Provincial Revenue Fund has been stabilized and we have wiped out the overdraft.
-Today the province has a positive cash balance.
+In addition, the Provincial Revenue Fund and provincial bank accounts have been stabilized.
+The province has wiped out the overdraft and today has a positive cash balance.